aminzadenoori/Automatic-Prompt-Engineering-the-Case-of-Requirements-Classification-Replication-Package/README.md

-# Automated Prompt Engineering: the Case of Requirements Classification (Replication Package)
+# Automatic Prompt Engineering: the Case of Requirements Classification (Replication Package)

 This repository contains the implementation of the Automatic Prompt Engineering (APE) algorithm as described in the paper: